 Rader also served Seoul Foreign School as Athletic Director from 1989-2006, Boy's Basketball Coach from 1989-2009, teacher from 1989-2008 and Assistant Principal during the 2008-2009 school year.
 Rader was named KAIAC Boy's Basketball Coach of the Year three times including 2009 and compiled a career 308-107 record in 18 seasons.

 Rader holds a Master of Science in Physical Education from Eastern Kentucky University, a Master of Education from the University of Southern Mississippi, and a Master of Arts in Education from Eastern Kentucky University.
-He will also serve Asbury as a professor in the Achieve Program.
+Had St. University and serves as an Assistant Professor in the Asbury University School of Education.

 RADER'S CAREER NUMBERS